• Home

 There’s some powerful science to back up the effectiveness of charts.
 For instance, your brain processes visual information 60,000 times faster than raw text or numbers.

-It’s the classic saying, “a picture is worth a thousand words.”
+It’s the classic saying, “A picture is worth a thousand words.”
 Charts display thousands of numbers in a visual format.
 With the right survey chart, you can see what’s happening behind your data instantly.

 Plus, charts help communicate the results of your Google Forms free online surveys to others.
 It’s a much better way to share audience insights between departments or with clients and stakeholders.